bruderol/project-automation/docs/SETUP.md

 Our chatbot provides a nice UI to test the REST API.

-You can access it through http://localhost:8080/swagger-ui.html
+You can access it through the welcome page (Link "Start Swagger UI") or directly through http://localhost:8080/swagger-ui.html

 You can choose one of the controllers and try it out by calling the chat service that we are going to extend in the exercise.